Complementary and Alternative Medicine Therapies

 Acupuncture is promoted as both a complementary practice and an alternative medical treatment.
 Acupuncture is a grey area – while the World Health Organization lists 31 symptoms and conditions shown in controlled trials to be effectively treated by acupuncture (including neck pain, headache, nausea and vomiting and depression), the National Council Against Health Fraud maintained there is inadequate or nonexistent scientific evidence to support these claims.

 Not all Canadian provinces have set standards for acupuncture training.
 For those that do, the CAFCI or ACC designation from Acupuncture Canada is accepted.
 Follow links on the Acupuncture Canada website to find a registered acupuncturist.

 Alternative therapies are generally used by people as a replacement for conventional medical treatment.
 People with balance and dizziness disorders have various reasons for trying alternative treatments.
 Some therapies sound promising but there is no scientific or medical evidence to show they work.

 Some types of alternative therapy may not be safe and could be harmful.
-Ear candling, for example, can cause burns and even damage the eardrum: It has been proven to be ineffective in removing earwax.
+Ear candling, for example, can cause burns and even damage the eardrum.
+It has been proven ineffective in removing earwax.
 And some fad diets may fail to include important nutrients while over-doing others.

 Many homeopathic products are diluted to the point that no molecules of the original substance remain.
 They are derived from plants (such as red onion, arnica, deadly nightshade and stinging nettle), minerals (such as white arsenic) and animals (such as crushed whole bees).
 A comprehensive assessment of evidence has concluded that there is no reliable evidence that homeopathy is effective for any health condition.
 It is no more effective than a placebo (inactive medicine or procedure).